Find GED Schools near you. You can search by zip code or the name of the city.

-As said before, the tests are administrated by approved GED testing sites and there is now also the option for qualifying students to take the tests in an online, proctored format.
+As said before, the tests are administrated by approved GED testing sites, and there is now also the option for qualifying students to take the GED exam in an online, proctored format.

 The four GED exams must be taken entirely in a computerized form.
 There is no paper-based version available anymore, except for students that qualify for an accommodation that requires otherwise.

-Orientation sessions, classes, and tutoring sessions are offered at numerous locations in every state and this website not only provides free online GED prep classes and practice tests but also lists just about every prep class and test location across the nation.
+Orientation sessions, classes, and tutoring sessions are offered at numerous locations in every state, and this website not only provides free online GED prep classes and practice tests but also lists just about every GED prep class and GED test location across the nation.

 The overall impression is that computer-based GED testing gives test-takers a far better testing experience.
 Some of the features include:

 - Easier and Excellent User Experience.
-Registration can be done 24/7 online and scheduling and paying for the tests has become a breeze.
+GED registration can be done 24/7 online, and scheduling and paying for the tests has become a breeze.

-- Take the Test Where and When you Want.
+- Take the Test Where and When You Want.
 All test-taker can test at their own pace.
 The online registration process allows students to select the date, time, and subject that fits them best.
-And if they complete the tests before the allotted timeframe has expired, they’re no longer required to waiting until the entire room had finished.
+And if they complete the tests before the allotted timeframe has expired, they’re no longer required to wait until the entire room had finished.